bitwiseworks/python-os2/Doc/library/curses.rst

 Window Objects
 --------------

+.. class:: window

    Window objects, as returned by :func:`initscr` and :func:`newwin` above, have the following methods and attributes:

 .. method:: window.addch(ch[, attr])